MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 -  Using the REGISTERTABLECONNECTION function provides a more dynamic and customizable way of registering a table connection.
 When registered by the REGISTERTABLECONNECTION function, the connection is registered for the current client session only and will clear once the session has ended.

 -  Using the New-NAVTableConnection cmdlet provides a static and global way of registering a table connection.
-The registered table connection is stored to the application database, which makes it available at all times.
+The registered table connection is stored to the application database, which makes it available always.

 ### Using the REGISTERTABLECONNECTION function
 The REGISTERTABLECONNECTION function can be called from anywhere in your application code.
 For example, you might want to register the connection when the page that uses the table is opened or when the company is initialized (see the [Examples](#Examples) section to see these example in code).